Sugar-Free Jell-O Nutrition Facts, Ingredients, Calories, Health Benefits.

 Q: How much Jello should you eat daily?

-Ans: The National Institutes of Health suggests that taking up to 10 grams a day for up to six months is safe.
-The gelatin in Jell-O can also be found in other foods, including broths, soups, candies, aspic, trifles, marshmallows, candy corn, and confections such as Peeps, gummy bears, fruit snacks, and desserts.
+Ans: The National Institutes of Health suggests that taking up to 10 grams daily for up to six months is safe.
+Gelatin is the main ingredient in Jell-O, but you can also find it in broths, soups, candies, aspic, trifles, marshmallows, candy corn, and sweets like Peeps, gummy bears, fruit snacks, and desserts.

 Q: Is Jello bad for cholesterol?